Melodyne Studio Essential Training

 - Using Melodyne plug-in, Melodyne Bridge and ReWire

 - Exporting with Spot to Pro Tools

-Hi!
-I'm Skye Lewin, and welcome to Melodyne Studio Essential Training.
-In this course, we'll look at the different variations of Melodyne and how to use them to alter pitch and time in a recorded musical performance.
+- Hi, I'm Skye Lewin and welcome to Melodyne Studio Essential Training.
+In this course we'll look at the different variations of Melodyne and how to use them to alter pitch and time in a recorded musical performance.
 We'll start by setting up a session and then familiarizing ourselves with the software and how to navigate within it.
-Then we'll see how to use the many tools in Melodyne, including the Edit Pitch tool and Move Notes tool to alter the pitch and rhythm of a monophonic performance, and we'll see how to use the revolutionary Direct Note Access or DNA to edit a polyphonic pitch recording.
+Then we'll see how to use the many tools in Melodyne including the Edit Pitch tool and Move Notes tool to alter the pitch and rhythm of a monophonic performance and we'll see how to use the revolutionary Direct Note Access, or DNA, to edit a polyphonic pitched recording.

-(music playing) We'll walk through a real-world example of editing a vocal performance with Melodyne, and we'll explore the various ways that you can use Melodyne in conjunction with your DAW.
-We'll also see how we can use MIDI to edit and perform a recorded vocal, as well as how to use an audio recording to send MIDI that can trigger an instrument or sound module.
+(guitar strums) We'll walk through a real world example of editing a vocal performance with Melodyne and we'll explore the various ways that you can use Melodyne in conjunction with your DA.
+We'll also see how we can use MIDI to edit and perform a recorded vocal as well as how to use an audio recording to send MIDI that can trigger an instrument or sound module.
 Last, we'll look at exporting our work.
-We'll be covering all of these features, plus we'll look at several different workflows and techniques so that you can choose which one best suits your needs.
+We'll be covering all of these features plus we'll look at several different workflows and techniques so that you can choose which one best suits your needs.